 Information for Authors

-Screen Bodies is a peer-reviewed journal focusing on the intersection of Screen Studies and Body Studies across disciplines, institutions, and media.
+Screen Bodies is a peer-reviewed journal focusing on the intersection of screen studies and body studies across disciplines, institutions, and media.
 The editors welcome contributions.
-Authors should submit articles as Word attachments by e-mail, formatted as Microsoft Word or Rich Text Format files.
-Electronic submissions are preferred but mailed contributions will be reviewed.
+Authors should submit articles as attachments by e-mail, formatted as Microsoft Word or Rich Text Format (RTF) files.
+Electronic submissions are preferred, but mailed contributions will be reviewed.
 Please note that all correspondence will be transmitted via e-mail.
 Submissions without complete and properly formatted reference lists may be rejected.
-Manuscripts that have been accepted for publication but do not conform to the Screen Bodies style guide will be returned to the author for amendment.
+Manuscripts accepted for publication that do not conform to the Screen Bodies style guide will be returned to the author for amendment.

-Article submissions should be sent to the editor, Brian Bergen-Aurand: email@example.com
+Article submissions should be sent to the editor, Brian Bergen-Aurand, at firstname.lastname@example.org.

 Those interested in submitting materials for review or in writing reviews or review essays should contact the review editors, Nicholas de Villiers (email@example.com) or Gabriel Cid de Garcia (firstname.lastname@example.org).